-My design process is fluid – I am able to adapt to existing paradigms and at the same time make adjustments to fit the situation at hand.
-I have worked in a variety of development environments (e.g., agile, dual-track agile, waterfall) and learned how user experience design adapts to each style and where it causes friction.
+In real life, my design process is fluid: it can easily adapt to existing paradigms and adjust to fit the situation at hand.
+I have worked in a variety of development environments (e.g., agile, dual-track agile, waterfall) and learned how user experience design adapts to each style.

 Below is a sample of the tools I currently use: